 In addition to undetected defects or errors, we are also subject to cyber-attacks and attempted security breaches.
 We retain certain customer and employee information in our data centers and various domain name registration systems.
 It is critical to our business strategy as well as fulfilling our obligations as the registry operator for .com and .net, that our facilities and infrastructure remain secure, that we continue to meet our service level agreements and we maintain the public's trust in the internet services that we provide.
 The Company, as an operator of critical internet infrastructure, is frequently targeted and experiences a high rate of attacks.
-These include the most sophisticated forms of attacks, such as advanced persistent threat attacks and zerohour threats.
+These include the most sophisticated forms of attacks, such as advanced persistent threat attacks and zero-hour threats.
 These forms of attacks involve situations where the threat is not compiled or has been previously unobserved within our observation and threat indicators space until the moment it is launched.
 In addition, these forms of attacks may target specific unidentified or unresolved vulnerabilities that exist only within the target's supply chain or operating environment, making these attacks virtually impossible to anticipate and difficult to defend against.
-In addition to external threats, we may be subject to insider threats, including those from third-party suppliers such as consultants and advisors, SaaS providers, hardware, software, and network systems manufacturers, and other outside vendors, or from current or former contractors or employees; these threats can be System, the TLD name servers and the TLD zone files that we operate are critical to our Registry Services operations.
+In addition to external threats, we may be subject to insider threats, including those from third-party suppliers such as consultants and advisors, SaaS providers, hardware, software, and network systems manufacturers, and other outside vendors, or from current or former contractors or employees; these threats can be realized from intentional or unintentional actions.
+The Shared Registration System, the root zone servers, the root zone file, the Root Zone Management System, the TLD name servers and the TLD zone files that we operate are critical to our Registry Services operations.
 Therefore, attacks against third-party suppliers that provide services to our Registry Services operations could also impact our infrastructure.
-Despite the significant time and money expended on our security measures, we have been subject to a security breach, as disclosed in our Quarterly Report on Form
+Despite the significant time and money expended on our security